Sarabor/Grafana/README.md

 )
  ```

-Once you have your Jsonnet Code execute
+Once you have your Jsonnet Code execute in this repository
 ```shell
 jsonnet -J $grafonnet helloDashboard.jsonnet
 ```